What Happens After All Bitcoin Are Mined?

 Bitcoin Deflationary Concerns and Economic Impact

 As Bitcoin’s inflation rate is cut in half every four years, it will slowly become the hardest currency in the world.
 During the 2016 halving, when the block subsidy dropped from 12.5 BTC to 6.25 BTC, Bitcoin’s inflation rate dropped from ~3.7% to ~1.8%, making it less inflationary than the stated U.S. Dollar inflation target of 2%.
-The halving of 2024 will make Bitcoin less inflationary than even gold, an asset long valued for its low stock-to-flow ratio.
+The halving of 2024 made Bitcoin less inflationary than even gold, an asset long valued for its low stock-to-flow ratio.

 Learn more about how many satoshis are in a bitcoin.